How to Order Drinks in Spanish Like a Local

 The superstar of the Madrid cocktail scene has long been the classic gin and tonic (gin tonic, for when you’re ordering drinks in Spanish).
 However, bars boasting specialty cocktails can be found throughout the city.
 One of our favorites is 1862 Dry Bar, which is located in the happening Malasaña neighborhood.

-And of course, if you need some water to balance out all that alcohol, don’t be afraid to ask for un vaso de agua.
+Of course, if you need some water to balance out all that alcohol, don’t be afraid to ask for un vaso de agua.

 Spain has elevated the simple gin and tonic to new heights.
-Photo credit: Louis Hansel
+Photo Credit: Louis Hansel

 Cider House Rules

-If we are talking about drinking local in Spain then a word has to be said about cider.
+If we are talking about drinking local in Spain, then a word has to be said about cider.

-There is a long history of cider drinking in the country and understandably the majority of the cider culture comes from the luscious green landscapes found in the north of Spain, in provinces like Asturias and the Basque Country.
+There is a long history of cider drinking in the country, and understandably the majority of the cider culture comes from the luscious green landscapes found in the north of Spain, in provinces like Asturias and the Basque Country.

 When you say cider to most Spaniards they will think of hard cider, which has just enough fizz and bite to intrigue your tastebuds.
-In the north part of its novelty is that to achieve this, cider is poured at a height with your glass angled enough for the stream to hit the side of your glass (and hopefully not end up on the floor!)
+In the north, part of its novelty is that to achieve this, cider is poured at a height with your glass angled enough for the stream to hit the side of your glass (and hopefully not end up on the floor!)

 Although bartenders pouring cider isn’t commonplace in the capital, Madrid being the melting pot it is has many a bar where you can get a taste while you are in town.
-Some of our favorites are the famous Casa Mingo, El Escarpin and La Chalana near to the Bernabeu where the bar menu will get you at least 6 culines (you usually fill a cider glass to about an inch called a culin) and a plate of shrimp for under 10€.
+Some of our favorites are the famous Casa Mingo, El Escarpin, and La Chalana near to the Bernabeu where the bar menu will get you at least 6 culines (you usually fill a cider glass to about an inch called a culin) and a plate of shrimp for under 10€.

 Ordering Non-Alcoholic Drinks in Spanish